tusharmahat/SecureBlog/README.md

    ```
    cd SpringBoot_Blog_RestAPI
    ```
+3. Make sure you have mysql installed, and create a schema "BlogRestAPI"

-3. Build and run the application:
+4. Build and run the application:

    ```
    mvn spring-boot:run
    ```

-4. Access the application at `http://localhost:8080`.
+4. Access the application at `http://localhost:8080`, which shows nothing, go to API Documentation to explore endpoints.
+Login using email: email@gmail.com password: 12345

 ## Documentation

-- [API Documentation](http://localhost:8080/swagger-ui.html) - Swagger UI for exploring and testing the API endpoints.
+- [API Documentation](http://localhost:8080/swagger-ui/index.html#/) - Swagger UI for exploring and testing the API endpoints.

 ## Contributing